MojosBeans100/CI-MS5-loveplants/README.md

 ### Sprints
 - Sprint 1 - basic project set up: user authentication, create models, homepage templates, display products
 - Sprint 2 - the 'Bag' and 'Checkout' apps: add, edit, delete products in bag and checkout the order
-- Sprint 3 - the 'Profile' app: provides users more detail about their profile, order history, review products
+- Sprint 3 - the 'Profile' app: provides users more detail about their profile, order history, review products.
+Admin control of site.
-- Sprint 4
-- Sprint 5

 ### Epics, User Stories, Tasks
 Epics were defined based on the main functions the website was expected to have, which mostly revolved around the main CRUD functions of the database.
 These Epics were refined into smaller User Stories, which could then be broken down into manageable tasks for the developer to complete within the current project iteration.
 User acceptance criteria was determined for each Epic/User Story